 Sailors: The Snipe is a relatively small 2-person racing sailboat requiring average or better physical stamina and agility.
 The ideal combined weight of the skipper (who steers the boat) and crew (who works the jib sail) is 270 to 340 pounds.
 People of all ages, experience and skill levels race Snipes.
-In our 2020 season (a Covid-shortened season) our fleet conducted 151 races on 24 different race days with 37 different sailors participating, ranging in age from 11 to 81.
-The fourteen different skippers included a high-school student and 10 women.
+In our 2021 season our fleet conducted 225 races on 60 different race days with 62 different sailors participating, ranging in age from 12 to 82.
+The 29 different skippers included a high-school student and 10 women.
 Of the skippers, 17 had never raced a Snipe before; and of those 12 had never skippered a boat before.
 The 42 crews included 19 sailors who had never raced in a sailboat before.

-Racing & Regatta Schedule: We schedule long course racing with the Corinthian Sailing Club program almost every Sunday throughout the year, and we will frequently either add or substitute Saturday racing depending upon the weekend weather forecast and regatta scheduling.
+Racing & Regatta Schedule: We schedule long course racing with the Corinthian Sailing Club program almost every Sunday throughout the year, depending upon the weekend weather forecast and regatta scheduling.
 A regatta is an event in which sailors from local and distant clubs gather to race against one another and compete for prizes.
 It is similar to a track meet or a swimming meet.
 Snipe Fleet 001 participated in four local regattas and six travel regattas in the 2021 season, traveling to Colorado, Nebraska, Iowa, New York and Lake Canyon, Texas.
 As of the end of September 2022 we have sent 12 different teams to 7 different travel regattas.

 Boat Damage: Each skipper will also acknowledge responsibility for any damage to a boat under his/her command.
 A skipper who uses a loaner boat in a regatta may purchase regatta boat damage insurance from our national organization, Snipe Class International Racing Association-USA (SCIRA-USA).